-Mozilla has decided from Firefox 22 onwards that browser will not allow third-party cookies to be installed on users computer if they’ve not visited that site.
+Mozilla has decided from Firefox 22 onwards browser will not allow third-party cookies to be installed on user’s computer if they’ve not visited that site.
 If you don’t want to allow third-party cookies in browsers like Google Chrome, Firefox and Internet Explorer browsers by default here is how to do it.

-Let me brief you about third-party cookies with an example: when you visit a blog that has share buttons placed below post, these buttons can track you by installing cookies on your computer which Facebook and Twitter can read, these are called third-party cookies.
+Let me brief you about third-party cookies with an example: when you visit a blog that has share buttons placed below post, those buttons can track you by installing cookies on your computer which Facebook and Twitter can read, these are called third-party cookies.
 Here you’ve not visited these sites directly.

 Blocking Third-party cookies in Google Chrome, Firefox and Internet Explorer

 I. For Google Chrome

 1. From menu, select ‘Settings’, scroll down to bottom and click on “Show Advanced Settings”

 2. Click on “Content Settings” and under “Cookies” section, select “block third-party cookies and site data”